 The Humanities Division

-The Humanities Division shall be composed of the staffs of the Departments of Classics, Humanities, and Italian Studies; English; Languages, Literatures, and Cultures; Philosophy; and the Women’s Studies Program.
+The Humanities Division shall be composed of the Faculty of the Departments of Classics, Humanities, and Italian Studies; English; Languages, Literatures, and Cultures; Philosophy; and Women’s and Gender Studies.

 The Fine and Performing Arts Division

 The Fine and Performing Arts Division shall be composed of the Faculty of the Departments of Art and Art History, Music, and Theatre and Dance.